 These are the two most important webhooks to listen to:

 - Product status changed webhook: Lets you know when the value of an application's statusfield changes in PassFort and what the value of the field is.
 Learn more about the Product status changed webhook.

-- Product badge changed webhook: Let you know when the value of an application's flagfield changes in PassFort and what the new value of the key is.
+- Product badge changed webhook: Lets you know when the value of an application's flagfield changes in PassFort and what the new value of the key is.
 Learn more about the Product badge changed webhook.

-When an application's status or flag changes, use the customer_ref field returned in the webhook callback to lookup the matching Salesforce object you're using for applicants.
+When an application's status or flag changes, use the customer_ref field returned in the webhook payload to lookup the matching Salesforce object you're using for applicants.

-Next, use the application id field returned in the webhook callback to find the Salesforce object's application with the matching Application ID, and update the application's
+Next, use the application id field returned in the webhook payload to find the Salesforce object's application with the matching Application ID, and update the application's

-Flag field with the new data from the callback.
+Flag field with the new data from the payload.

 If the Salesforce object you're using for applicants doesn't have an application with a matching application id, create a new application.

 CANCELLED, you should revoke the applicant's access to your product).
 For a detailed explanation of how you might want to use statuses and flags, see Manage product applications.
 To get a description of other webhooks you may want to listen to, see Configuring webhooks.